National Federation of the Blind (NFB)

 * Household and kitchen tools

-The catalog is available in different formats.
+The product catalog is available by email request in print or Braille.

 - Private pay